ThomasQuinnKelly/bip-reference-person/docs/cache-management.md

     </dependency>
 ```

 - Update the application service yml file with the following configuration (under the default profile).
+See also [gov.va.bip.framework.cache.autoconfigure](https://github.com/department-of-veterans-affairs/ocp-framework/tree/CMAPI2-211_JedisPoolConfig/bip-framework-autoconfigure#govvabipframeworkcacheautoconfigure).
-Any properties that do not appear in the appropriate hierarchy will be silently ignored, so default values, or nulls will be substituted for properties that were believed to be configured
+    - Any properties that do not appear in the appropriate hierarchy will be silently ignored, so default values, or nulls will be substituted for properties that were believed to be configured.
+    - Redis connection configuration is declared under `spring:redis:*`.
+The host and port properties should always be declared.
+SSL is disabled on the local EmbeddedRedisServer, so the property should be false.
+In hosted environments, devops can override the setting if necessary.
+    - Jedis Connection Pooling is enabled simply by adding one or more properties under `spring:redis:jedis:pool:*`.
+At least one property must be declared under the pool property.
+    - It is possible to configure teh environment to support Redis Cluster and Sentinel if needed, however this is not necessary for local environments, and should be driven by devops and their hosted environments.

 ```yaml
 	spring: